ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 You have full rights over all objects that are created in your personal account.
 You can invite other users to join your account, assign them rights over objects that you create, and assign them rights to create objects in your account.
 Because of these rights, the personal data of other users might be in your account, and your personal data might be in other user's accounts.

-If you have permission to create an object in an account, you also have the right to modify and delete it, regardless of which account the object is stored in.
+If you have permission to create an object in an account, you also have the authority to modify and delete it, regardless of which account the object is stored in.
 When two users collaborate, they often share a personal account.

 ### Corporate accounts
 {: #corp_accounts}